franciskisiara/osmose/README.md

 | X Force        | 2           |

 ## Built With

 * [Laravel](https://laravel.com/docs/5.6/packages/) - The framework used
 * [Coffee](https://www.google.com/search?q=cofee) - The stimulus used
 * [Kisiara](https://github.com/franciskisiara/) - The labourer used

-## License

-This project is licensed under the DBAD License - see [DBAD Public License](https://dbad-license.org/)